 Revere – Chalmers Resource for Vehicle Research

-Revere is a new laboratory focused on automotive-related research.
+Revere was inaugurated in 2015 and is a Chalmers laboratory focused on automotive-related research.
 Main research areas are self-driving vehicles, active safety and vehicle dynamics.
 In the lab, there are several vehicles which can be fitted with different types of sensors, equipment for data logging, communication technology and more.
 This allows the lab to provide a research platform for development and verification of theoretical models, algorithms and technologies using real vehicles in real traffic environments.
 Tests in different traffic environments are carried out in close cooperation with the test track AstaZero, where Chalmers is a partner.

 There is also an explicit aim to promote research between different scientific disciplines, and to increase collaboration between researchers from different universities and research institutes.
 The lab is also available for undergraduate students and companies involved in research projects.
 Thereby Revere is an important arena for innovation and collaboration.